uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 - Can view the list of children, parents, researchers involved in a study.
 - Can *revoke* consent to a given study for a child.
 - Can add and remove access to a given study for a researcher.

+### FUTURE WORK: Split admin-researcher role into distinct admin and researcher roles

+Currently, when you create an admin account on the backend, they're actually created as a user with permissions of both roles.
+In other words, an "admin" user can do admin actions and also researcher actions.

+We do this because we require non-admin researchers but the project clients will also be participating as researchers so it's easier to make them both admin-researchers.
+One way to create non-researcher admins is to remove them from the `admins` group on the Cognito user pool after creating the account.

 #### Note on creation